Mendocino Complex Fire: August

-September 2018
+September

 On September 1, InciWeb updated the Ranch Fire's size to 410,203 acres, with 96% containment, as the fire burned through previously unburned areas in interior regions, increasing the burn area of the Mendocino Complex Fire to 459,123 acres.
 Afterward, the Ranch Fire stopped growing, with containment of the Ranch Fire increasing to 98% by September 4.
 During the next couple of weeks, containment of the Ranch Fire remained at 98%, without any further growth in size, as the fire continued burning deep within the fire perimeter, within the northern portion of the burn area.
 On September 19, the U.S. Forest Service reported that the Ranch Fire had been fully contained during the evening of September 18, bringing both of the fires in the Mendocino Complex to full containment.
 However, InciWeb stated that the Ranch Fire was not out yet, as hotspots continued to smolder deep within the containment lines of the fire.

-October 2018–January 2019
+October – January

 Hotspots continued to persist within the perimeter of the Ranch Fire for another few months.
 On November 7, 2018, InciWeb stopped issuing updates on the Mendocino Complex and declared the incident to be inactive.
 On January 4, 2019, Cal Fire reported that the Mendocino Complex had fully been brought under control, extinguishing the fire 160 days after it had started.

-Impact
+Effects

 The River and Ranch Fires impacted communities along the Mendocino and Lake County borders, prompting the evacuations of Lakeport, Kelseyville, Lucerne, Upper Lake, Nice, Saratoga Springs, Witter Springs, Potter Valley, Finley, parts of Hopland, and the tribal communities of Hopland Rancheria and Big Valley Rancheria.